4 Key Pillars for Designing the Hybrid Office

 • Psychological: by helping employees manage stress, companies can address a major barrier to workplace wellbeing.
 Quiet rooms, meditation spaces and recharge areas can support psychological health, while low-stimulation spaces and low-traffic areas help to minimise social anxiety and meet the needs of neurodivergent employees.

-• How technology supports the hybrid model
+• How technology supports the hybrid working model

 For hybrid working to be successful, connectivity is crucial.
 Companies require tools and technology that enable seamless working across home offices, coworking spaces, conference rooms and satellite offices.
 WiFi and bandwidth to support multiple mobile workers and devolved activities is vital, while AV integration in meeting rooms helps to engage both in-person and remote participants.

 The shift to hybrid working presents huge opportunities for businesses.
-But the process needs to be well managed and spaces need to be appropriately adapted to create an experience employees want to leave their homes for.
+But the process needs to be well managed, and spaces need to be appropriately adapted to create an experience employees want to leave their homes for.

 Related content